DataDog/documentation/content/en/logs/explorer/visualize.md

 A pie chart helps you organize and show data as a percentage of a whole.
 It is useful when comparing the relationship between different dimensions such as services, users, hosts, countries, etc. within your log data.

-The following pie chart shows the percentage breakdown by service.
+The following pie chart shows the percentage breakdown by **service**.

 {{< img src="logs/explorer/doc_pie_chart.png" alt="Pie chart example" style="width:90%;">}}